liviuspenter/mtDNA_donor_recipient_coevolution/figure_mixing/Readme.md

-## Applicability and sensitivity of donor-recipient deconvolution using mitochondrial DNA mutations.
+##Figure 3 - Applicability and sensitivity of donor-recipient deconvolution using mitochondrial DNA mutations.

 Panels A-B: [bulk/](bulk)